giva16/drawio-custom-lib/README.md

    <img src="Images/Tutorial Images/Service Interface/3.gif">

 5. Next, we want to specify the Provided Interface that the service provider implements.
 To do this, navigate to the SoaML-Interface Library and select the "Provided Interface" element.
 Drag and drop the element onto the canvas, above the Service Interface Element.
-Give the Provided Interface the name "StatCenter", this will type of the Service Provider's role.
+Give the Provided Interface the name "StatCenter", this will be the type of the Service Provider's role.

    <img src="Images/Tutorial Images/Service Interface/4.gif">